 RICOCHET hosted predictive dialer systems are even more sophisticated, allowing you to set priorities and filters based on call type, lead type and campaign.
 You can even have percentage based distribution of calls towards each campaign.
 For example, you could assign 80 percent towards campaign A and 20 percent towards towards campaign B. You can really apply an infinite amount of breakdown.

 To get the optimal use from hosted predictive dialers, we recommend a minimum of ten agents.
 You could set it up with five or more.
 In order to take full advantage of a predictive dialer, you need enough available agents so that as calls are going out, they can be patched when a contact picks up.

 If only five agents are available, you want to make sure that they are all logged in to the predictive dialer at the exact same time.
 Depending on the quality of your list, time of day, or day of the week, you may have more consumers picking up than at other times.
 And most likely, you will need to make adjustments or use an intelligent dialer system that can do that for your call center team.

 So you really need to make sure that you have your agents there to answer those calls.
 The RICOCHET predictive dialer system adjusts the concurrent call ratio based on how many agents you have logged in simultaneously.

 Hosted Predictive Dialer Systems

-Contact us to speak with a predictive dialer expert who can help you make the right decision or to simply learn more.
+Contact us to speak with a product specialist who can help you make the right decision or to simply learn more about hosted predictive dialers.